jackluson/vscode-pomodoro-clock/README.md

 - pomodoroClock.workTime: Work time (in minutes, default is 25).
 - pomodoroClock.breakTime: Short break time (in minutes, default is 5).
 - pomodoroClock.longBreakTime: Long break time (in minutes, default is 15).
-- pomodoroClock.repeat: Number of repeat before long break(default is 4)".
+- pomodoroClock.repeat: Number of repeat before long break(default is 4).
-- pomodoroClock.countdown: Whether to use countdown display(default is true)".
+- pomodoroClock.countdown: Whether to use countdown display(default is true).

 ## Development

-- yarn install
+- `yarn install`
-- npm run watch or npm run compile
+- `npm run watch` or `npm run compile`
-- F5 to start debugging
+- `F5` to start debugging

 ## Acknowledgment